dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 If these 3 pods are in place your environment is working.

-&#8680; Add cluster admin privileges to the `operator` user in order to have an admin user capable of logging into the UI:

-    oadm policy add-cluster-role-to-user cluster-admin operator

-&#8680; Now log out from cluster admin:
+&#8680; Now log out from the operator session:

     oc logout